-- Sub-division of the frame looks better if in thirds or fifths rather than half or quartered, so that an entrance door might be central.
-This feature is derived from the most ancient classical precepts placing a void at the centre not a post or column. - There is always a problem of safety in large sheets or glass filling openings from floor to lintel a risk particularly of children running into the unprotected glass.
-For this reason it is usual to introduce a rail at about 800mm from the floor with toughened glass below the rail. - The screen in this case should be set back in the inner plane of the wall to show as much depth externally with full modelling with shadow in the arch.
+- better if in thirds or fifths rather than half or quartered, so that an entrance door might be central.
+This feature is derived from the most ancient classical precepts placing a void at the centre not a post or column. - in large sheets or glass filling openings from floor to lintel a risk particularly of children running into the unprotected glass.
+For this reason it is usual to introduce a rail at about 800mm from the floor with toughened glass below the rail. - back in the inner plane of the wall to show as much depth externally with full modelling with shadow in the arch.